Some links in this post may be affiliate links

 Chlorine is required for energy reactions in the plant.

-Most houseplants foods commonly called fertilizers are nearly always compound fertilizers containing Nitrogen, Phosphorous and Potassium.
+Most plants foods commonly called fertilizers are nearly always compound fertilizers containing Nitrogen, Phosphorous and Potassium.

 They come with a label stating the content of each of these elements; if there is no statement for one of them, then it is missing.

-The best fertilizer for houseplants need to be a balanced fertilizer like 20-20-20 for N-P-K. Some contain some micro-nutrients in small quantities.
-Purchase your favorite Houseplant Foods from Etsy.
+The best fertilizers need to be a balanced fertilizer like 20-20-20 for N-P-K. Some contain some micro-nutrients in small quantities.
+You may purchase plant foods from Amazon Link to Amazon).

 * Weak stems